mjyurich/Project3/README.md

 # Project3
-## To run the web server simply type in your terminal
+## To run the web server you need to install textblob and Flask then simply type in your terminal
 ``` python3 main.py ```
 ## Then head to http://localhost:5000